MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/06-Ex2-introduction-transform-adoption-exercise.md

 The company is preparing to roll out several new Microsoft 365 features over the next quarter, from AI-powered meeting summaries to enhanced file collaboration and security updates.
 However, past launches at VanArsdel showed that technical readiness alone isn't enough.
 The company learned the hard way that without clear communication, engaging education, and active feedback loops, adoption can stall and user frustration can rise.

-To prevent a repeat of past failures, the CIO issued a directive for IT to lead a “90-Day Feature Awareness Campaign” designed to drive adoption and minimize confusion.
+To prevent a repeat of past failures, the CIO issued a directive for IT to lead a "90-Day Feature Awareness Campaign" designed to drive adoption and minimize confusion.
 The campaign must combine clear communication, data-driven insights, and user-friendly resources that empower employees to embrace the new tools with confidence.
 Your goal is to use Microsoft 365 Copilot to help you plan, communicate, and measure the effect of this initiative—turning what used to be weeks of manual effort into hours of streamlined, AI-assisted work.

 Throughout this exercise, you plan to use the following Microsoft 365 Copilot features to guide the campaign from research to analysis: